The Color Red

 Overview: Red

-In most Asian countries (that is Vietnam & China as far as I know first hand), red is the colour of luck and protection against harmful spirits.
-My Chinese teacher 燕燕 said the colour is so strong, powerful and full of life that most monsters can't stand it.
+In most Asian countries (that is Vietnam & China as far as I know first hand), red is the color of luck and protection against harmful spirits.
+My Chinese teacher 燕燕 said the color is so strong, powerful and full of life that most monsters can't stand it.

 That is why red is omnipresent in Asia.
-In fact, when I returned home to Austria last summer, I was looking around and everything was so depressing.
-At first I did not know what it was, until I discovered the lack of bright colours.
+In fact, when I returned home to Austria last summer (2013, that was), I was looking around and everything was so depressing.
+At first I did not know what it was, until I discovered the lack of bright colors.
 (Probably also a reverse culture shock, I wrote an article about that once)

-These days I was walking around with my friends in the city centre of Saigon in Vietnam to take some images, so I also shot some of the omnipresent wedding-photo-shooting-couples.
-The dress I saw was actually cut like a western wedding dress, but in the traditional colour.
+These days I was walking around with my friends in the city center of Saigon in Vietnam to take some images, so I also shot some of the omnipresent wedding-photo-shooting-couples.
+The dress I saw was actually cut like a western wedding dress, but in the traditional color.

 A fully traditional wedding dress in Vietnam would be the áo dài, which is (in my opinion) the most elegant of traditional Asian dresses.